 Regional favorites include:

-- Carnelian Bay’s Old Post Office Café: This restaurant will remind you of a home away from home with its rustic decor, friendly staff and heaping helpings.
+- Carnelian Bay’s Old Post Office Café: A breakfast and lunch staple on the north shore, this restaurant recently underwent a full remodel including the addition of a new outdoor seating section, but you’ll still find their friendly staff and heaping helpings that they’re known for.
 Here, you build your own breakfast from a series of staples or try one of their specialties (like the famed Hangover Helper).
-While you’re at it, consider washing your meal down with their freshly-squeezed juices, or indulge in a refreshing morning mimosa.
+While you’re at it, consider washing your meal down with their freshly-squeezed juices or indulge in a refreshing morning mimosa.

 - Olympic Valley’s Coffeebar: Looking to energize, socialize and tap into that amazing “first thing in the morning energy”?
 Tahoe’s take on Coffeebar is certainly the place to be.
 Start your day with a variety of vertically-sourced coffee beverages, or step out of your comfort zone and try something new, like the vegan-friendly Turmeric Latte.
 While you’re at it, snag some chow.
-The breakfast burritos and house-made pastries are the perfect treat for Tahoe adventurers on-the-go.
+The breakfast burritos and house-made pastries are the perfect treats for Tahoe adventurers on the go.

 Drink In Lake and Riverside Views While You Imbibe Lakeside